KWard94/Trivia-Game/README.md

 <!-- Need to finish:
 -fill out this readme

 -adjust css to make slightly smaller

 -perhaps create a welcome window

--add hover elements or something to the buttons -->
+-add hover elements or something to the buttons

+- make the website dynamic and adaptable to smaller screens -->

-# Trivia Game!
+# Christmas Movie Trivia Game!

 A game in HTML, CSS, and JavaScript